Post Overview: List of the Best Things to Do in SoHo

 Address: 253 Centre St, New York, NY 10013

-One of the best things to do in SoHo is to get lost in Housing Works Bookstore.
-The best part?
-Its noble cause makes it so much more than a standard bookstore.
+One of the best things to do in SoHo is to visit the Housing Works Bookstore, a secondhand shop selling clothes and books.

-This bookstore is managed by a determined non-profit (by the same name) that ambitiously aims to fight HIV/AIDS and homelessness — along with the stigmas associated with both.
+This bookstore is managed by a determined non-profit that ambitiously aims to fight HIV/AIDS and homelessness.
+Not to mention the stigmas associated with both.

 Everything on the shelves (books, DVDs, housing items, etc.) is donated, but it goes a step further.
 The store is run by volunteers, so literally ever cent of the sale goes to the cause.